What is an SSI overpayment?

 How do I fight/appeal an overpayment?

-Third, you can file both a “Request for a Waiver” and “Request for Reconsideration” if you think both apply to your situation.
-For example, you may think that SSA did not overpay you but even if it did, it wasn't your fault and you do not have the money to pay it back.
+Third, you can file both a “Request for Reconsideration” and a “Request for a Waiver” if you think both apply to your situation.
+For example, you may think that SSA did not overpay you, but even if it did, it wasn't your fault and you do not have the money to pay it back.
+If you file both at once, SSA will generally process the “Request for Reconsideration” first.
 When you request ONLY a waiver of overpayment (and not a “Request for Reconsideration”) YOU ARE ADMITTING THAT THE OVERPAYMENT ACTUALLY OCCURRED, BUT THAT IT SHOULD NOT BE COLLECTED.
+Sometimes SSA will treat a “Request for Reconsideration” as a “Request for a Waiver” if in your request you make arguments which actually suggest a waiver (such as arguing that the overpayment is not your fault or that you cannot afford to pay it back).

-Is there a deadline for filing an appeal?
+Is there a deadline for filing a “Request for Reconsideration”?

 Generally, a “Request for Reconsideration” must be filed within 60 days of the day you receive the Notice of Overpayment.
-To be safe, file within 60 days of the date of the notice, to be sure there are no questions regarding the timeliness of the appeal.
+File within 60 days of the date of the notice to be sure there are no questions regarding the timeliness of the appeal.

 Some SSA decisions require that an appeal be filed within 10 days of the date you received the Notice of Overpayment in order to keep the additional benefits.
 BE SURE TO READ THE ENTIRE NOTICE TO BE CERTAIN ABOUT YOUR DEADLINE.